 The long walk to technology has facilitated a number of rigorous and monotonous tasks.
 We recall the days of physical piggy banks -traditionally referred to as ‘Kolo’ – which we used when we needed to save.
 Courtesy of innovation and technology, an era of change has swept the industry.
-Investment apps and online saving platforms are growing in Nigeria and millennials are embracing them, drifting from the traditional savings to financial technology-empowered platforms.
+How to save money in Nigeria using investment apps and online saving platforms are growing in Nigeria and millennials are embracing them, drifting from the traditional savings to financial technology-empowered platforms.
 The objective of these platforms is as clear as crystal: to offer a hassle-free investment and savings experience.

 These mobile-investment and savings platforms allow both rookies and experts in the industry to save money.
 A perk to this is that; there is the option of investing in securities such as stocks, bonds, mutual funds, and most recently; the agricultural sector.